 Main Outcomes and Measures.
 The gain in life expectancy over time that resulted from shifts in the stage at diagnosis, improvements in mortality rates from cancer, and improvements in mortality rates from other causes of death.

 Results: Life expectancy for breast cancer patients increased by 13.4 years between 1973 and 2001: 30.6% from shifts to earlier stages at diagnosis, 48.5% from improvements in breast cancer mortality rates, and 20.1% from improvements in mortality rates of other diseases.
-Life expectancy for colorectal cancer patients increased by 7.4 years over this time period: 20.3% from stage shift, 70.3% from improvements in colorectal cancer mortality rates, and 9.5% from improvements in mortality rates of other diseases.
+Most of the 7.4-year gain in life expectancy for colorectal cancer patients over this time period resulted from reductions in colorectal cancer mortality rates (70.3%), rather than stage shift (20.3%).

+> sum(breast[4:7])/breast[3]

+ex.overall.diff

+1 0.3094156

+> sum(breast[seq(12,18,2)])/breast[3]

+ex.overall.diff

+1 0.4883115

+> sum(breast[seq(13,19,2)])/breast[3]

+ex.overall.diff

+1 0.2042187

 We observed a more modest gain of 3.6 years in life expectancy for prostate cancer patients: 19.4% from stage shift, 19.4% from improvements in prostate cancer mortality, and 61.1% from improvements in mortality of other diseases.

 Conclusions and Relevance.
-Life expectancy for cancer patients primarily increased because of improvements in treatment of cancer itself and competing causes of death, rather than screening.
+Life expectancy for cancer patients primarily increased because of improvements in treatment of cancer, rather than screening.

 INTRODUCTION

+What do we know

+Since peak mortality in 1989, breast cancer mortality rates in the United States declined by 35%.1 This reduction likely resulted from a combination of advancements in prevention, screening, and treatment.
+Each of these factors has become the subject of intense controversy, especially screening and treatment.
+Medical researchers now question the previously held dogmatic belief that mammography screening saves lives by detecting cancer at earlier and more treatable stages.
+Similarly, pharmaceutical and medical equipment companies face harsh criticism over whether the potentially small gain in life expectancy for breast cancer patients justifies the cost of new chemotherapy drugs and surgical devices.

+A recent meta-analysis of randomized control trials found that mammography screening reduced breast cancer mortality by 19%.2 Yet, population-based studies conclude far less, if any, benefit in the U.S. or Europe.

+Although previous studies identify the benefits of screening and treatment on reductions in cancer mortality rates, we cannot yet accurately measure the individual effect of each.

 2. METHODS